clawject/clawject/README.md

 ## Introduction 🚀

-Clawject is a full-stack, type-safe, declarative Dependency Injection framework for TypeScript Clawject designed to make dependency injection and inversion of control in TypeScript as effortless, clear and intuitive as possible.
+Clawject is a full-stack, type-safe, declarative Dependency Injection framework for TypeScript.
+Clawject designed to make dependency injection and inversion of control in TypeScript as effortless, clear and intuitive as possible.
 It allows defining class dependencies in a declarative way, without the need to use injection tokens or any other boilerplate,